where i’ve been the past two weeks

 But for those who are interested, or who might have wondered why your comments on the blog have gone unanswered for the past two weeks, thought I would share a brief glimpse into where I’ve been.
-After a weekend trip to Washington D.C. to participate in an event with the International Justice Mission (pretty much the most amazing organization ever), I had the chance to travel with my friend Amanda to spend a week living at Energy of Hope, an orphanage that she runs in the heart of Zambia.
+After a weekend trip to Washington D.C. to participate in an event with the International Justice Mission (pretty much the most amazing organization ever), I had the chance to travel with my friend Amanda to spend a week living at an orphanage that she runs in the heart of Zambia.

 The two of us 28-year-olds packed up our little carry-ons, and six enormous boxes full of baby formula, clothes, toys, and all sorts of supplies, and navigated airports and flights for about 30 hours until we reached our new home sweet home.
 And thus the real adventure began.

 In short, the trip was overwhelmingly good, heartbreaking, encouraging, challenging, and beautiful — often all at once.

 It is one thing to read statistics about the average age of a country being 16.
 But it is an entirely different experience to walk through the villages and fields, and look in the eyes of child, after child, after child who has nothing to eat.
 And no toys to play with, or school to attend, or safe place to rest.
 And all too often, parents who are too sick and weak, or no longer living to care for them.
 And stories of abuse, trafficking, slavery, and sickness were far too common.
 Over the course of our time there, we had discussion after discussion about the historical, political, cultural, and economic factors that have piled together to bring about such devastating conditions.
 But there are clearly no easy solutions, and even the fierce optimist in me felt the heavy waves of hopelessness that can take your breath away.

 But, I believe that while “the moral arc of the universe is long, it bends towards justice.”